coolbutuseless/rvoronoi/README.md

 - Fortune’s Sweep Algorithm for Delaunay
   - Adapted original source code to call from R
 - Polygon reconstruction
-  - Use voronoi vertices and edge connectivity to reconstruct polygonal voronoi tiles
+  - Use Voronoi vertices and segment connectivity to reconstruct polygonal Voronoi cells
   - Using “An optimal algorithm for extracting the regions of a plane graph” by Jiang & Bunke, Pattern Recognition Letters 14 (1993) pp553-558.
   - Adapted algorithm from binary search to instead use pre-indexed search bounds.
-- Point in polygon (to match seed points to voronoi polygons)
+- Point in polygon (to match sites to Voronoi polygons)
   - Search for bounding box collision to filter polygon candidates for exhaustive testing
-  - Optimised point-in-polygon search with early termination possible (as voronoi polygons are **always** convex) Test edges using the “leftOf()” operator, and exit as soon as any vertices are right of a polygon edge.
+  - Optimised point-in-polygon search with early termination possible (as Voronoi polygons are **always** convex) Test edges using the “leftOf()” operator, and exit as soon as any vertices are right of a polygon edge.
   - No benefit in building an acceleration structure for point-in-bounding-box when there of the order of ~100-1000 bounding boxes.
 A linear search (with flagging of polygons already claimed) is fast enough.
-If use case if voronoi of \>\> 1000 points, then time taken to build acceleration structure (e.g. hierachical bounding boxes) would become worth it.
+If use case if Voronoi of \>\> 1000 points, then time taken to build acceleration structure (e.g. hierachical bounding boxes) would become worth it.